sejoonpark99/sejoonpark99/README.md

 ![Spotify](https://spotify-song-git-main-koaste.vercel.app/api/spotify)
 <br/>

 Stay curious and consistent!
-Trying things out - I want to create more unique projects for 2024.
 A few things about me:

 * I'm a University of Waterloo, Engineering Graduate
 * I'm interested in how AI can change a developers approach to existing technologies (websockets)